Enhancing through learning analytics

 There is no expectation that teaching staff are required to undertake major learning analytics for their individual courses.
 Learning analytics are predominately utilised to review and enhance large scale projects, full course reviews or program audits.

 But teaching staff can use the Moodle reporting tools already available for minor learning analytics to support everyday teaching practices, and to enhance course quality and usability.
 It provides an opportunity to monitor students’ access of particular resources, or when they are engaging with learning content, which can then be used to inform course enhancements and improvements.
 As with any data, it is important to work with staff experienced in creating, developing and interpreting learning analytic data to ensure the information is fit for purpose.

 - Quality Teaching Practices: Monitoring - Technologies to enhance monitoring.

-- For more information on the development and use of learning analytics, please contact Adam Barbary, Team Leader - Learning Technologies on ph: 03 5327 9783 or email firstname.lastname@example.org
+- For more information on the development and use of learning analytics, please contact Adam Barbary, Manager, Learning and Teaching Support and Production on ph: 03 5327 9783 or email firstname.lastname@example.org